This article applies to:

 How can Druva inSync secure against data loss?

-Druva inSync Cloud has a guaranteed SLA of 99.99999% data durability, which includes up to 3-way data redundancy across data centers.
+Druva inSync Cloud ensures data durability, which includes up to 3-way data redundancy across data centers.
 Send your data only once; redundancy is automatic and transparent at no additional cost.

 How secure and private is corporate data in the cloud?